mmbman/Katagiri/1987-05-23-Karma-in-Buddhism.md

 ### Summary

-Katagiri Roshi summarizes the origins and development of the concept of *karma* in Buddhism, and then explores its both its deeper meaning and its practical application.
+Katagiri Roshi summarizes the origins and development of the concept of *karma*, and then explores its both its deeper meaning and its practical application.
 Karma is related to the problem of whether there is a world after death, and how we should live in the present world.
 Practically, we can *feel* karma in our lives through *whole personality*.
 This seems to be connected with the Buddhist concept of *vedanā* (*feeling*), and also there may be a connection with Jungian psychology.
 (The concept of *the shadow* is not quite named, but seems to be implied.)
-After we feel our life and other’s lives, we judge and make distinctions, limiting our view.
+After we *feel* our life and other’s lives, we judge and make distinctions, limiting our view.
 First, we should understand how narrow our intellectual understanding of the world is, and we should work day-by-day to understand the human world in the broader perspective, through meditation.
 Second, there is no way to find a perfect understanding of life and death, so we must simply entrust ourselves to our life as it really is.
 But that doesn’t mean just to accept.
 Karma includes dynamic energy to make our life productive.
 We have to develop our individual character, and simultaneously the global character of human beings, in order to build up a peaceful world.

 ### Transcript

 **This transcript is in rough draft stage.**

-*(This talk is split into two files in the audio archive: [Part 1](#part-1) and [Part 2](#part-2)*
+*(This talk is split into two files in the audio archive: [Part 1](#part-1) and [Part 2](#part-2))*

 <a name="000"></a>
 #### Part 1